 The TBTI-IBH Nurse Training Program offers PMHNP MSN, CCP Doctoral, and CMHC MSA experiential training in integrated care, with an interprofessional team approach via field practicum placements within high-need areas of the Gulf Coast region.
 All students who wish to be considered for a TBTI-IBH stipend must meet eligibility criteria and are expected to complete didactic, clinical, and scholarly commitments.
 For more information, contact the Program Director, Dr. Kim Williams.

 To bring healthcare professionals together in a virtual learning environment where collaboration and connection with subject matter experts will increase the frontline capacity to provide thorough trauma-informed integrated behavioral health care to children, adolescents, and transitional-aged youth within a high-demand Gulf Coast southeastern region of the United States

 - A Zoom session (6 monthly sessions)

-- A short lecture provided by sexual assault experts
+- A short lecture provided by a subject matter expert

 - A case scenario presentation and discussion

 - Questions, discussion, and engagement with other providers and experts

 Launch Date: April 27, 2023